Kogi State

 In the pre-colonial period, the area that is now Kogi State was split up between various states with some states being tiny and village-based as others were part of larger empires like the Nupe Kingdom which held much of now-western Kogi State until the early 1800s when the Fulani jihad annexed the kingdom and placed the area under the Sokoto Caliphate while the eastern half of the modern state was the ancient Igala Kingdom.
 In the 1900s and 1910s, British expeditions occupied the area and incorporated them into the Northern Nigeria Protectorate with its capital as Lokoja until 1903.
 The protectorate later merged into British Nigeria before becoming independent as Nigeria in 1960.
 Originally, modern-day Kogi State was a part of the post-independence Northern Region until 1967 when the region was split and the area became part of the North-Western State, Kwara State, and Benue-Plateau State.
 After Benue-Plateau and the North-Western states were split in 1976, now-Kogi became a part of the new Benue and Niger states along with Kwara.
 Western Benue State, southeastern Kwara State, and far southern Niger State were broken off to form the new Kogi State.

 Economically, Kogi State is largely based around agriculture, mainly of coffee, cashew, groundnut, cocoa, oil palm, and yam crops.
-Other key industries are crude oil extraction and the livestock herding of cattle, goats, and sheep.
+Other key industries are transport service and Logistics crude oil extraction and the livestock herding of cattle, goats, and sheep.
 Kogi has the ninth highest Human Development Index and sixteenth highest GDP in the country.

 Geography

 Climate

-The climate of the state has an annual rainfall total of between 1,100mm and 1,300mm.
+The climate of the state has an annual rainfall total of between 1,100 mm and 1,300 mm.
 The rainy season lasts from April to October each year while the dry season last sfrom November to March.
 The dry season is very dusty and cold as a result of the north-easterly winds, which bring in the harmattan.
 Between 2001 and 2014, the built-up area increased by 10.68% and seven (7) adaptation strategies were employed by farmers in changing planting dates and change crop variety at 31%, 22%, and 21% respectively, in response to change in rainfall.

 Flooding

-In October 2022, Kogi State witnessed one of the worst flood disasters in the history of the state.
+In October 2022, Kogi State witnessed one of the worst flood disaster in the history of the state.
 This is according to the state governor, Yahaya Bello, who said that "flooding has affected the nine LGAs which borders the Niger and Benue rivers to include, Lokoja, Kogi-Koto, Ajaokuta, Ofu, Igalamela-Odolu, Bassa, Idah, Ibaji and Omala".